shashwatsingh11/flipkart-customer-retention-analysis/README.md

-# Project Background
+## Project Background
 Flipkart, founded in 2007, is a leading Indian e-commerce marketplace connecting buyers and sellers across multiple product categories, where customer support performance directly impacts CSAT, resolution efficiency, and retention.
 <br><br>
 Due to a decline in retention rates, this project analyzes customer support call data to identify key issues affecting customer experience.
-It evaluates factors like issue type, resolution time, channels, and regional trends to uncover actionable insights for improving service quality and retention.<br><br>
+It evaluates factors like issue type, resolution time, channels, and regional trends to uncover actionable insights for improving service quality and retention.

+---

-Insights and recommendations are provided on the following key areas:
+## Insights and recommendations are provided on the following key areas:

 - **Issue Type & CSAT Analysis**: Evaluation of customer issues and their impact on CSAT

 - **Channel & Call Center Performance**: Analysis of support channels and call centers to assess variations in CSAT and identify performance gaps across high-volume centers.